compusolve-rsa/TestingGrounds/README.md

 ### TG 28.
 Created a Gun C++ class.
 A Gun instance now created at begin play in hands of a player.
 In future I will use fire function of Gun in player hands.

-### TG 28.
+### TG 28.1.
 Now our player can fire projectile from gun in hands.
 Fire animations, sound, projectile physics also included.
 Gun has its own C++ class with functions.
 Class FirstPersonCharacter calls Fire function from Gun class.

+### TG 29.
+Moved all large file assets in Static folder.
+This will help to do faster commits with Git LFS system.